makezurich/makezurich-hardware-intro/README.md

 ### Getting started with the Nano
 See https://www.arduino.cc/en/Guide/NANO33BLESense

+### Installing a library for the Nano
+Follow these steps to [install an Arduino library](https://www.arduino.cc/en/Guide/Libraries).

 ### Measuring humidity and temperature with the Nano
 The Arduino Nano BLE Sense has a humidity and temperature sensor, the [HTS221](https://www.st.com/resource/en/datasheet/HTS221.pdf).